4. Correcting for sample misalignment

 • fix_orient - Fix the crystal orientation i.e. only refine the lattice parameters

-• free_alatt - Array length 3 of booleans, 1=free, 0=fixed
+• free_alatt - keyword followed by array of 3 of booleans, 1=free, 0=fixed

 e.g. 'free_alatt',[0,1,0],... allows only lattice parameter \(b^{*}\) to vary

-• free_angdeg - Array length 3 of booleans, 1=free, 0=fixed.
+• free_angdeg - keyword followed by array of 3 of booleans, 1=free, 0=fixed.

 e.g. 'free_angdeg',[1,1,0],... fixes lattice angle gamma buts allows \(\alpha\) and \(\beta\) to vary